Benemrxr/project-ds4pp-eth2025/README.md

 - Building predictive models to forecast U.S. industrial production, comparing models using all national news with those that are filtered on economic articles.
 - Evaluating model performance and interpreting the impact of different features.

-For a detailed project outline, see our [Overleaf project](https://www.overleaf.com/project/67fd24e6b55bac29453657d7).
+For a detailed project outline, see our project report.

 ## Getting Started